mizudrakon/sync_dirs/README.md

 # sync_dirs
-program to make and keep up a replica of a given directory
+ * A program to make and keep up a replica of a given directory.
+ * Currently working on a python implementation since I have a good idea how to make it work multiplatform easily.